 If a parent remarries, modification can be made to an existing child support order resolved at the time of divorce, just as it can to an order of child custody.

-Where Law Comes To Life
+Where Law Comes to Life

 At Schreier & Housewirth, our aim is to provide you with sound legal advice based on our knowledge of family law, our knowledge of how things work in real life, and our understanding of your needs.
-This is what we mean when we say, Schreier and Housewirth is where law comes to life.
+This is what we mean when we say, Schreier & Housewirth is where law comes to life.